mahdiLektati1/NoSql-MoviesLens/README.md

 ## To run this project
   * At first, Open a terminal window and then navigate to the bin folder in the apache-tomcat-9.0.54 folder and then run the startup.bat file
   * Now that you have launched the tomcat server, you need to run the deploy.py script (Make sure to modify the path to the project file in the script otherwise it will fail)
-  * If yopu arrive to the step Congratulations :tada: , you're ready to use the app
+  * If you arrive to this step Congratulations :tada: , you're ready to use the app